 Respected Not Respected

 Important Unimportant

 Forgiven Accused/Guilty

 Valued Not Valued

 Accepted Rejected

 Powerful Powerless

+Lovable Unlovable

-Lovable Unlovable Connected Separated
+Connected Separated

-Obviously, your enemies want your "X's" as far to the right side as possible, which keeps you in a vulnerable position.
+Obviously, your enemy wants your X's as far to the right side as possible, which keeps you in a defenseless position.
 If that's where your X's are today, it's because you have been fed LIES!
 Here's what the Son of God says about Satan: